How does this medication work? What will it do for me?

 Each white, oval-shaped, unscored, film-coated tablet, with code "951" on one side and plain on the other, contains losartan potassium 25 mg.
 Nonmedicinal ingredients: carnauba wax, corn starch, hydroxypropyl cellulose, hydroxypropyl methylcellulose, lactose, magnesium stearate, microcrystalline cellulose, and titanium dioxide.

 Each white, oval-shaped, film-coated tablet, with code "952" on one side and scored on the other, contains losartan potassium 50 mg.
-The splitting of COZAAR 50 mg tablets is not advised.
+Do not split COZAAR 50 mg tablets.
 Nonmedicinal ingredients: carnauba wax, corn starch, hydroxypropyl cellulose, hydroxypropyl methylcellulose, lactose, magnesium stearate, microcrystalline cellulose, and titanium dioxide.

 Each white, teardrop-shaped, unscored, film-coated tablet, with code "960" on one side and plain on the other, contains losartan potassium 100 mg.
 Nonmedicinal ingredients: carnauba wax, corn starch, hydroxypropyl cellulose, hydroxypropyl methylcellulose, lactose, magnesium stearate, microcrystalline cellulose, and titanium dioxide.